BBVA/kapow/spec/README.md

 of the init scripts, which will allow them to connect to the control API.

 The `KAPOW_CONTROL_TOKEN` can be passed to the `kapow server` via the environment.
-If empty or undefined, `kapow server` will generate a random one upon startup, and print it via `stderr`.
+If undefined, `kapow server` will generate a random one upon startup, and print it via `stderr`.
+If empty, `kapow server` will refuse to start with an error.

 #### Example